jarednorman/advent-of-code/README.md

 If you'd like to use this as a template for your own solutions, simply fork it and remove the solutions: `git rm -rf ./201* && git commit -m "Remove solutions`

+I've included couple of 2018 solutions in here as a reference, but my actual solutions from prior to 2019 can be found here: [2018](https://github.com/jarednorman/advent-of-code-2018/) [2017](https://github.com/jarednorman/advent2017)

 ## Usage

 ```bash